tuiwidgets/tuiwidgets/doc/ZImage.rst

    ZImage allows keeping terminal output in a memory buffer for later usage or to store and load.

+   ZSymbol is copyable, movable, assignable and supports equality comparisons.

+   It is undefined behaviour when a image with outstanding painter is moved from or access anything else than the assignment operators and destructor on the moved from state.

    **Constructors**

    | :cpp:func:`ZImage(const Tui::ZTerminal *terminal, int width, int height)> <void Tui::ZImage::ZImage(const Tui::ZTerminal *terminal, int width, int height)>`